Skip to content

 EPS to SIP Card Transition

-Spain's public healthcare (SIP card) covers everything - GP visits, specialists, hospital stays, emergency care, prescriptions.
+Spain's public healthcare (SIP card) covers everything: GP visits, specialists, hospital stays, emergency care, prescriptions.
 No more navigating EPS tiers or deciding between EPS and prepaid medicine.
 Once registered with Social Security, healthcare is free and comprehensive.

 Flights from Colombia